Curriculum for Key Stages 1 & 2

 Talk is vital to improving children’s literacy skills.
 In class we always encourage children to speak in full sentences and to take part in discussions or debates.
 Our speech and language practitioner works with individuals and groups throughout the school.

 St Clement Danes bursts with creative children who love to take part in performances and drama projects.
 Due to our location we have many opportunities to work with music and drama groups.
-For example Year 5 work with the Primary Shakespeare Project and Year 6 work with the Rambert Dance Company.
+For example Year 5 have worked with the Primary Shakespeare Project and Year 6 work with the Rambert Dance Company.
 We have many school performances throughout the year including a poetry recital, class performances for the annual Oranges and Lemons Festival at St Clement Danes Church and an end of year performance at the Peacock Theatre.

 As a core curriculum subject, Mathematics is given a high priority throughout the school.
 We aim to give each child the skills and knowledge to be fluent mathematicians, who are equipped and confident problem solvers.
 By using statutory curriculum criteria and other relevant planning documentation, we ensure that every year group covers and builds on each area of mathematics.
 In addition we strongly support the theory that mental computation is the foundation of being numerate.
 We teach mental maths at the beginning of every maths lesson.
 Similarly, we consider the application of mathematics to problem solving and reasoning.